jerwallace/aws-ml-iot-lab/Challenge_1_Crop_Faces_With_DeepLens/README.md

 # Challenge 1: Build a Project to Detect Faces and Send the Cropped Faces to S3 bucket

-Now, we will crop the faces from our concert photos collected from DeepLens so we can run sentiment analysis using Rekognition.
+In the first challenge, we will crop the faces from our concert photos collected from DeepLens so we can run sentiment analysis using Rekognition.

 ## Setup IAM Roles: